-Currently, I am serving the Division of Natural Sciences and Mathematics as a Lecturer in the Department of Mathematics.
+Currently, I am serving the Division of Natural Sciences and Mathematics as a Teaching Instructor in the Department of Mathematics.
 If you are looking for information about my role as Credit Transfer Specialist and need help with your transfer courses, click the "Math Transfer Credit" tab at the top.

-I find it is my duty as an educator and mathematician to understand how mathematics is learned, understood, and used by students and professionals alike.
+I find it is my duty as an educator and math learner myself to understand how mathematics is learned, understood, and used by students and professionals alike.
 I have had the privilege to contribute to research and innovation in curriculum development for undergraduates as well as design of professional development for K-8 teachers (through partnership with Morgridge College of Education).
 My Vitae lists some of those experiences, and I have presented/co-presented on collaborative efforts in pedagogy in the department, at campus-wide conferences, at the MSU Teacher-Scholar Forum, and a research poster pre-session at the NCTM annual conference.

 The best aspect of working at an institution of higher learning such as DU is the ability to work in collaboration with others who similarly identify how mathematics and learning contribute to the public good, and how those whose learning we facilitate can find ownership in their knowledge and roles as citizens.